 Get an overview of the APA, CMS, and MLA citation styles.
 Learn about the basic components of citation and how to troubleshoot for those nitpicky, obscure sources you might be working with.
 Focus is on citations, not style format.

 Wednesday, October 7, 12:00 PM - 2:00 PM in the Student Success Center

 Facilitated by April Anderson

 Want to learn effective ways to manage your time and your stress?
-Need some ideas for how to plan and prepare for your life as a college student?
+Need some ideas for how to plan and prepare for your life as a graduate student?
 Then please consider attending the Writing Center's workshop on getting organized and stress-free.

 Thursday, October 8, 1:00 PM - 3:00 PM in the Student Success Center

 Facilitated by Au Vo